-- 2 two way radios fully charged with 2 fully charged batteries.
+- 2 two-way radios are fully charged with 2 fully charged batteries.

-If you approach a state such as Louisiana, New Mexico or Utah which require pilot cars to stop and pay for a inspection at the port or entry (prior to leading or chasing a load) and you don’t have the minimum tools listed above, wave goodbye to your money and the permit as you’ll be denied and rightly so.
-A pilot cars primary duty is to ensure the safety of the motorists.
-If you don’t have the basic tools required then you’re not deemed safe to operate in the capacity of a pilot car.
-Below we will cover the specific details required by pilot car companies in order to become certified in the states that have certification requirements.
+If you approach a state such as Louisiana, New Mexico, or Utah that require pilot cars to stop and pay for an inspection at the port of entry (before leading or chasing a load) and you don’t have the minimum tools listed above, wave goodbye to your money and the permit as you’ll be denied and rightly so.
+A pilot car’s primary duty is to ensure the safety of the motorists.
+If you don’t have the essential tools required, you’re not deemed safe to operate in the capacity of a pilot car.
+Below, we will cover the specific details required by pilot car companies to become certified in the states with certification requirements.

 Details of State Certifications required for Pilot Cars.
 Which states require pilot car certification?

-If you are researching and looking for a list of the states that require specific pilot car certifications you have found it.
-Below is the list of each state requiring special certification for pilot cars and escort vehicles as well as some details about the type of certifications that are required, where to obtain them, fees, etc. Please feel free to add any comments to share with others at the bottom of this page.
+If you are researching and looking for a list of the states that require specific pilot car certifications, you have found it.
+Below is the list of each state requiring special certification for pilot cars and escort vehicles, some details about the type of certifications that are required, where to obtain them, fees, etc. Please feel free to add any comments to share with others at the bottom of this page.

-The state of Colorado requires that pilot car or escort company operators have a Colorado State Certification card when working with in the Colorado state jurisdiction.
-Colorado does recognize certificates received from other states such as Florida, Oklahoma, Washington or Utah as well as the SC&RA.
-If you do not have any other state certificate endorsements you may contact RSA Network, Inc. by phone at: 801–838–8199 to inquire about testing for your Colorado State Certification.
-For more information about Colorado regulations, requirements, permits, etc. visit our regulations pages.
+The state of Colorado requires that pilot car or escort company operators have a Colorado State Certification card when working within the Colorado state jurisdiction.
+However, Colorado does recognize certificates received from other states, such as Florida, Oklahoma, Washington, Utah, and the SC&RA.
+If you don’t have any other state certificate endorsements, you may contact RSA Network, Inc. by phone at 801–838–8199 to inquire about your Colorado State Certification testing.
+Visit our regulations pages for more information about Colorado regulations, requirements, permits, etc.

-The state of Florida requires that pilot car or escort companies operators have to have Florida State certification or FDOT authorization.
-The state of Florida does recognize programs completed bike pilot car drivers from the following states: Arizona, Colorado, Georgia, Minnesota, North Carolina, Oklahoma, Virginia, Washington and Wisconsin.
-In order to legally operate in the capacity of a pilot car or escort vehicle driver/company, you must obtain a certificate of completion by the Florida Department of Transportation pilot/escort training class.
-This class is offered by the Florida technology transfer Center.
+Florida requires that pilot car or escort company operators have Florida State certification or FDOT authorization.
+Florida does recognize programs completed by bike pilot car drivers from the states of Arizona, Colorado, Georgia, Minnesota, North Carolina, Oklahoma, Virginia, Washington, and Wisconsin.
+To legally operate in the capacity of a pilot car or escort vehicle driver/company, you must obtain a certificate of completion from the Florida Department of Transportation pilot/escort training class.
+This class is offered by the Florida technology transfer center.
 Inquiries by phone: 352-392-2371 or e-mail: firstname.lastname@example.org.
-One portion of the Florida State Law requires successful completion of a National Safety Council 8 hour defensive driving course qualified by the state of Florida (or equivalent) by one of the above listed states as the same.
-So if you have already completed a similar course your credit may be transferable.
-Re-qualification is required every 4 years and this can also be done by contacting the University of Florida, PO Box 116587 Gainesville, FL 32611-6587.
-You can read more about the Florida pilot car regulations, requirements, permits, etc. on our regulations pages.
+One portion of the Florida State Law requires successful completion of a National Safety Council 8-hour defensive driving course qualified by the state of Florida (or equivalent) by one of the above-listed states.
+So if you have already completed a similar course, your credit may be transferable.
+Re-qualification is required every 4 years, and that can be done by contacting the University of Florida, PO Box 116587 Gainesville, FL 32611-6587.
+You can read more about the Florida pilot car regulations, requirements, permits, etc., on our regulations pages.

-All escort vehicle and pilot car operators who wish to travel or work in the state of Minnesota are required to be certified.
+All escort vehicle and pilot car operators who wish to travel or work in Minnesota are required to be certified.
 The good old state of Minnesota has two different types of escorts.
 Civilian escorts and peace officers.
 Learn the difference between the two.
-The state of Minnesota recognizes escort vehicle and pilot car operator certifications from the following states Colorado, Florida, North Carolina, Oklahoma, Utah and Washington state.
-Currently Minnesota requires drivers of pilot cars and escort vehicles to hold a current Minnesota State patrol certification.
-When working within this state all pilot car companies and escort vehicle operators must travel with a copy of their certification.
-If you are a escort vehicle or pilot car operator with certification already in the state of Colorado Florida North Carolina Oklahoma Utah or Washington you will be allowed to escort over dimensional loads within the state of Minnesota however you must have Minnesota insurance for the vehicle the driver the signage delighting and all safety equipment requirements must be met.
-For more information you can contact Erik Gohl at: 952-995-1346 fax: 952-995-1331 or visit their website: www.hennepintech.edu/cts/pages/1233 who is the pilot car and escort driver class administrator at Hennepin Technical College, customized training services located at: 13100 College View Dr., Eden Prairie, MN 55347.
-You can also read more about the Minnesota state pilot car regulations, requirements and permits on our regulations page.
+Minnesota recognizes escort vehicle and pilot car operator certifications from the following states Colorado, Florida, North Carolina, Oklahoma, Utah, and Washington.
+Currently, Minnesota requires drivers of pilot cars and escort vehicles to hold a current Minnesota State patrol certification.
+All pilot car companies and escort vehicle operators must travel with a copy of their certification when working within this state.
+If you’re an escort vehicle or pilot car operator with certification in the state of Colorado, Florida, North Carolina, Oklahoma, Utah, or Washington, you will be allowed to escort over-dimensional loads within the state of Minnesota.
+However, you must have Minnesota insurance for the vehicle, the driver, the signage delighting, and all safety equipment requirements must be met.
+For more information, contact Erik Gohl at 952-995-1346, fax: 952-995-1331 (pilot car and escort driver class administrator at Hennepin Technical College,) or visit their website at www.hennepintech.edu/cts/pages/1233.
+Customized training services are located at 13100 College View Dr., Eden Prairie, MN 55347.
+On our regulations page, you can also read more about the Minnesota state pilot car regulations, requirements, and permits.

-All pilot car operators and escort vehicles who wish to work in the state of Nevada must be certified and also obtain a amber light permit.
+All pilot car operators and escort vehicles who wish to work in the state of Nevada must be certified and also obtain an amber light permit.
 At the time of this writing (May 16, 2018) the state of Nevada Department of Transportation does not have any particular specific certification program for pilot cars.
-However they do have in place a rather lengthy amber light law.
-We would strongly suggest that anyone considering escorting loads through the state of Nevada obtain certification in another state with stringent laws such as Colorado, Washington, Oregon, Utah, Arizona, North Carolina, Florida or Oklahoma.
-You will still need a amber light permit to operate a escort vehicle or pilot car with in Nevada state jurisdiction.
+However, they do have in place a rather lengthy amber light law.
+We would strongly suggest that anyone considering escorting loads through the state of Nevada obtain certification in another state with stringent laws such as Colorado, Washington, Oregon, Utah, Arizona, North Carolina, Florida, or Oklahoma.
+You will still need an amber light permit to operate an escort vehicle or pilot car within Nevada state jurisdiction.
 The amber light law basically states that it is unlawful for any person to mount a flashing amber warning light on the top of the vehicle without a permit from the Nevada Highway Patrol.
 The Nevada Highway Patrol will issue a permit to mount amber flashing lights on a vehicle upon written request.
-We suggest that readers such as yourself read our regulations page for the state of Nevada in order to research amber light specs such as how many times it flashes per minute and the distance its visible from.
-In addition to the amber light law if you anticipate stopping or slowing traffic you must comply to the stringent laws of Nevada state flagman.
-If it is necessary to warrant approaching traffic, each flagman must be wearing a solid florescent yellow or green material jacket or vest and equipped with a red flag and paddle readings stop in white letters with a red background.
-The sign must be a standard 18 inch two-sided stop and slow sign and be attached to a 5 foot pole.
+We suggest that readers such as yourself read our regulations page for the state of Nevada in order to research amber light specs such as how many times it flashes per minute and the distance it’s visible from.
+In addition to the amber light law if you anticipate stopping or slowing traffic you must comply with the stringent laws of the Nevada state flagman.
+If it is necessary to warrant approaching traffic, each flagman must be wearing a solid fluorescent yellow or green material jacket or vest and equipped with a red flag and paddle readings stop in white letters with a red background.
+The sign must be a standard 18-inch two-sided stop and slow sign and be attached to a 5-foot pole.
 For further clarification on other items required please see our regulations page for trucks pilot cars and escort vehicles operating within Nevada state jurisdiction.

 - New Mexico.

-All pilot car and escort vehicle operators working with in the state of New Mexico need to be inspected at the port of entry for a New Mexico certification inspection.
-You are required to approach the port of entry before any load you may be escorting reaches any scale house upon entry.
-Once pilot car or escort vehicle operators pull into the New Mexico port of entry you are subject to inspection.
-The officer conducting the inspection will require you to have two amber lights, oversize escort signs, a two-way radio, fire extinguisher, to outside rear view mirrors, the condition of the tires, three red flares and or reflectors, oversize escort signs and to florescent orange or red flags 12 inch in size or larger as well as a safety jacket and/or vest with a hardhat.
-The vehicle requirements are a minimum of 100 inch wheelbase, vehicle maximum capacity of 1 1/2 tons, a valid current drivers license and the terms of your insurance policy.
-Basically, you can expect a full on roadside intensive and thorough review of your vehicle and its equipment.
-For specific clarifications on vehicle specifications escort vehicle and pilot car operators should refer to our New Mexico state regulations page.
+All pilot car and escort vehicle operators working within New Mexico need to be inspected at the port of entry for a New Mexico certification inspection.
+You must approach the port of entry before any load you may be escorting reaches any scale house upon entry.
+Once the pilot car or escort vehicle operators pull into the New Mexico port of entry, you are subject to inspection.
+The officer conducting the inspection will require you to have: